gsemenduyev/-EDP_CypressAutomation/E2E/ARFP-Stratasphere/README.md

 ## Save and share Cucumber report
 <p align="left">
-  Description: In order to save and share Cucumber report, first the multi-html-report (E2E\ARFP-Stratasphere\cypress\reports\multi-html-report) directory needs to deploy on Netlify app then use Save Page WE chrome extension to save the page.
+  Description: In order to save and share Cucumber report, first deploy the multi-html-report directory on Netlify app then use Save Page WE chrome extension to save the page.
 </p>

 * [Netlify](https://app.netlify.com/)